 Once you make a selection, Firefox will then ask you to give permission to Livestorm to allow screen sharing.
 You'll be able to select which application / screen you'd like to share from the popup:

 You have to give Livestorm browser permissions to share your screen.
 If you don't, you'll get this warning:

 In this case, click on the screen sharing icon to the left of your address bar to manage your screen sharing permissions:

 You can then clear the blocked permission.
-Once removed, click on the screen share icon in your Dock again.
+Once removed, click on the Share button in your Dock again.
 This way, Firefox will ask you to give permission one more time.
-Click "Allow" and you'll be able to start your screen sharing afterwards.
+Click Allow and you'll be able to start your screen sharing afterwards.

 Starting from version 13 and up, you can use screen sharing on Safari.
 In order to use Safari's screen sharing, please make sure to have given access to your browser.
 You can verify this in your Safari settings:

 1. Click Safari > Settings for this website:

 2. Check that the Screen Sharing field is not set on Deny.
 If it is, set it on Ask or Allow: